Tracking most valuable customers based on behavior

 How do we exclude him from our list?

-We’ll need to build a sequence segment (see in Figure C), then exclude this list in AdWords as explained in the article Advanced remarketing lists Excluding Audiences.
+We’ll need to build a sequence segment (see Figure C), then exclude this list in AdWords as explained in the article Advanced remarketing lists Excluding Audiences.

 Figure C: Customer exceeded $200 cart value, then he removed some items that lowered the cart value below $200.